 All recorded documents are microfilmed for permanent retention.
 At this time our computer indexes begin around 1982 and are available for searching online.

 Recorded documents and maps are public records and are available for public viewing at our office.
-At this time, public viewing of the actual document is available online beginning July 1, 1996.
+At this time, public viewing of the actual document is available online beginning around July 1, 1988.